Let me know if you find an eReader with a joystick

 November 4, 2024

-Tags: control stick, ebook, hardware, input device joystick, kobo, pencil, reading, stylus
+Tags: control stick, ebook, hardware, input device, joystick, kobo, pencil, reading, stylus